Prof. Luigi G. Occhipinti

 Email: lgo23 {at} cam.ac.uk

 Luigi Occhipinti, PHD CEng Senior Member IEEE, joined the University of Cambridge in April 2014.
 He developed science and innovation for more than 25 years in emerging technology areas for the post-CMOS roadmap, smart systems heterogeneous integration, polymer and printed electronics, advanced bio-systems and molecular diagnostics, advanced signal processing and nonlinear computation, advanced mechanical, optical and chemical sensor technologies, with focus on miniaturization and advanced packaging technologies for smart devices and products.
-His current position is Director of Research in Graphene and Related Technologies at the Engineering Department, as well as Deputy Director and Chief Operating Officer of the Cambridge Graphene Centre.
+He is the Research Professor of Smart Electronics, Biosystems and AI at the Engineering Department, as well as Director of Facilities of the Electrical Engineering Division, the Nanoscience and Cambridge Graphene Centres.

 Tasnim Chowdhury